 Emily grew up in Oklahoma and fled across the Red River, attending Trinity University and earning a degree in Drama (BA, 1995).
 She attended the Lee Strasburg Institute one semester and, after graduation from TU, spent several years in Austin taking further acting and film classes.

-She finally served as an extras casting director and second assistant director on a feature film and as a recovery measure, attended the Prague Summer Writer's Workshop, where she took classes in a room above Old Town Square and discovered an enduring love for the city, an expat Irish pub, and Amy Tan’s dog.
+She finally served as an extras casting director and second assistant director on a feature film that you are lucky to have never seen.
+As a recovery measure, she attended the Prague Summer Writer's Workshop and discovered an expat Irish pub and an enduring love for the city.

 She attended the University of Wisconsin - Madison, obtaining a Master's in Drama (2000) and most happily met her husband there.
-Two highlights of her time in her Master's program were presenting a paper on Aeschylus' Persians at the International Federation for Theatre Research (IFTR) in Prague (again!) and directing a selection of songs from Brecht plays for a celebration of his birth.
-(How often are you thanked for casing a guy to be a German transvestite crack whore?
-I have to say that was his wording, not mine.)
+Two highlights of her time in her Master's program were: presenting a paper on Aeschylus' Persians at the International Federation for Theatre Research (ITFR) in Prague and directing a selection from songs from Brecht plays.
+(How often are you thanked for casting a guy to be a German transvestite crack whore?)

-After a stint in the law, earning a law degree from St. Mary’s University School of Law and passing the State Bar in 2003, and briefly practicing, she realized theatre really was where her heart lay.
-Thus began her teaching period at Antonian College Preparatory High School where she founded the school's membership in the International Thespian Society, directed sixteen full-length plays in six years, taught Drama and English classes, and unknowingly began relationships with several of the actors she still works with today.
-(Love you Miguel, Sarah, Cristina, and Bridget!)
+After a stint in the law, earning a law degree and passing the State Bar in 2003, she realized theatre really was where her heart lay.
+Thus began her Antonian College Preparatory High School teaching period, where she founded the school's membership in the International Thespian Society, directed sixteen full-length plays in six years, taught Drama and English classes, and coached students who competed in TAPPS at the state level.

 About Us / Contact Us